scottmilton1/two-square-cipher/README.md

 This implementation uses the first variation, so the two tables are placed vertically.

+System Requirements:

+Python 3.8 or greater is required to run this program.

+Dependencies:

+No third-party packages are required.

 This implementation has a main program with two modes: interactive and command-line.
 The interactive mode offers users a a full menu of options for encrypting and decrypting messages.
 The program can be